Esri/geoportal-server/support/dcat/readme.txt

 - Backup your existing Geoportal Server
 - Merge gpt-dcat-patch.xml with your gpt.xml.
   - The searchResultFormat element goes inside the search element.
-  - The paramemeter element (dcat.mappings) goes into catalog, but outside search.
+  - The parameter element (dcat.mappings) goes into catalog, but outside the search element.
+  - The thread class "com.esri.gpt.control.georss.dcatcache.DcatCacheTask" goes inside the scheduler element.
 - Append the contents of gpt-dcat-patch.properties to your existing gpt.properties.
 - Replace your existing WEB-INF/lib/gpt.jar with the gpt-a.b.c-dcat.jar that matches your Geoportal Server version.
 IMPORTANT: if you have customizations that required a different gpt.jar than the default distributed with your geoportal, those customizations will be overwritten when you apply this patch.
 - Carefully merge the metadata.zip into the WEB-INF/classes/gpt/config/metadata folder.
-Note especially fgdc-indexables.xml and property-meanings.xml, you will add the property meanings that begin with 'dcat.'.
+Note especially fgdc-indexables.xml, apiso-indexables.xml, apiso-2-indexables.xml, and property-meanings.xml you will add the property meanings
+that begin with 'dcat.'.
 Do not change the other property meanings, only add the ones for dcat.
 Also, remember to copy the dcat-mappings.xml to the
 \\geoportal\WEB-INF\classes\gpt\metadata directory.
-This dcat-mappings.xml will map existing indices in lucene to the DCAT indices, including your ISO metadata indices.
+This dcat-mappings.xml will map existing indices in lucene to the DCAT indices.
+- If you applied the gpt-1.2.2-dcat.jar file (i.e., you are patching Geoportal Server version 1.2.2), there is an additional step to support enhanced functionality.
+The enhanced functionality is that a schedulable cached JSON file listing the entire contents of your catalog will be made available at a URL http://your_server/geoportal/dcat.json.
+This cached file is generated the first time Tomcat is started after applying the patch, and then it is updated at the interval specified in the thread class you configured in the earlier step for gpt.xml.
+- Additional step for gpt-1.2.2.jar: open your geoportal/WEB-INF/web.xml file and copy the snippet from the web_snippet.xml file into the servlet section.
+- Save any files you changed, and restart your web app server (e.g., Tomcat).
-- Re-index your FGDC metadata so they will be available through the REST API for DCAT.
-Note, you won't have to reindex your ISO metadata because we didn't add any additional DCAT mappings for ISO, only FGDC.
+- Re-index your FGDC and ISO metadata so they will be available through the REST API for DCAT.
 To force an immediate reindex for testing purposes, login as an administrator and reapprove a few metadata documents.
 - Next, test.
 You can see the new dcat indices when you view the REST document statistics at http://your_server/geoportal/rest/index/stats.
 - Further documentation is available at https://github.com/Esri/geoportal-server/wiki/Customize-DCAT-output.